GovReady/CUB/README.md

 `--reader csv|psv|json-l`

-We've run into two different formats so far:
+- CSV format ("csv")

-- a CSV format ("csv")
+- PSV format ("pipe-separated values")
-- a PSV format
+- JSON-L format

 By default, the parser expects the control ID to be in the first column, and the implementation statement text to be in the second